microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 So far, the only reliable approach to assess the vascular supply remains histology, which is limited to single two-dimensional sections.
 Based on the findings in those single histological sections, researchers try to assess the vascularization of the peri-implant bone.
 Even for the microCT approach, it is a challenging task due to the presence of metal parts and, therefore, multiple objects with high density within the samples.
-The decalcification step could reduce the density of the sample but would inevitably lead to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible (Nunez et al., 2017).
+The decalcification step could reduce the density of the sample but would inevitably lead to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible [@doi:10.1038/s41598-017-13632-5].
 Another obstacle is to have a contrast agent that can be distinctly separated from both the metal implants and the mineralized tissue.
 With µAngiofil it is easily possible to visualize and distinguish between soft tissue, bone tissue, contrast agent-filled vessels as well as metal implants according to their gray values in the histogram (Fig.
 6).
 Such imaging does not require bone decalcification and enables a rather straightforward segmentation of features of interest without cumbersome post-processing (Fig.
 6D).

-![MicroangioCT of the peri-implant vasculature of a minipig mandibula.
+![**MicroangioCT of the peri-implant vasculature of a minipig mandibula.**
   Panel A displays a MIP image of the minipig mandible with 4 metal implants and µAngiofil--perfused vessels.
   Panel B: virtual transversal section through an implant within the mandible.
   Structures with distinguishably different grey values are marked with colored circles -- see the histogram distribution and corresponding peaks with colors legend in panel C.